hjwp/www.obeythetestinggoat.com/content/getting_selenium_to_wait_for_page_load.md

 ## Oft-heard is the folorn cry...

-Every so often you get bitten by a weird bug in Selenium.
+Every so often you get bitten by a weird behaviour in one of your Selenium tests.
 You tell it to click a link, and then you ask it something about the new page, and it returns you something from the old page:

 ```python
 old_value = browser.find_element_by_id('my-id').text